codemagic-ci-cd/codemagic-docs/content/building/building-android-app-bundles.md

 ---
-title: Building Android app bundles
+title: Building Android App Bundles
 weight: 6
 ---

-You can build your app in [Android app bundle](https://developer.android.com/guide/app-bundle) (`.aab`) format for publishing to Google Play.
+You can build your app in [Android App Bundle](https://developer.android.com/guide/app-bundle) (`.aab`) format for publishing to Google Play.
 When you upload your app in `.aab` format, app APKs will be dynamically created and optimized for user's device configuration when the app is installed from Google Play Store.

 {{<notebox>}}

-Android app bundles are supported starting from Flutter v1.1.5.
+Android App Bundles are supported starting from Flutter v1.1.5.

 {{</notebox>}}

-Building an Android app bundle requires additional configuration as described in the sections below.
+Building an Android App Bundle requires additional configuration as described in the sections below.

 ## Enable building app bundles in Codemagic